Smart Digital Group Limited (SDM) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-28, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Smart Digital Group Limited ("SDM" or the "Company") (NASDAQ: SDM) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, Feb.
+3, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Smart Digital Group Limited ("SDM" or the "Company") (NASDAQ: SDM).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SMART DIGITAL GROUP LIMITED (SDM), CLICK HERE BEFORE MARCH 16, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR SDM INVESTMENTS, CLICK HERE BEFORE MARCH 16, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?